QubesOS/qubes-doc/developer/system/template-manager.md

   - Machine-readable output for easy extension
 - Search for templates
 - Remove templates
-  - Ability to disassociate or remove VMs based on the template to be removed
+  - Optionally, VMs based on the template to be removed can be either removed or "disassociated" -- namely, have their templates changed to a "dummy" one.
 - Show available repositories
 - Works in both dom0 and management VMs by utilizing the Admin API
 - Works well with existing tools